 Here in Sydney, in an eclectic suburb called Newtown, there is an iconic second-hand bookshop that has entertained the masses with reading material and provided students at nearby Sydney University with cheaper text books for over 50 years.

-It has come to my attention, and the attention of many more with the help of newspaper and radio media that this shop is going to close.
+It had come to my attention, and the attention of many more with the help of newspaper and radio media, that this shop is going to close.
 I was grieved to hear this, and so I went, to buy some books, and to get the real story.